DanW321/Conway-Game-of-Life/README.md

 - Press <ins>1-5</ins> to enter dragging mode
 - Press <ins>esc</ins> to exit dragging mode

 There are five preset objects hardcoded in presets.py.
 These are patterns that exhibit interesting behavior such as periodicity or infinite movement (taken from [Wikipedia](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#cite_note-68)).
 Press 1-5 while the game is paused to view and place these patterns on the grid.
-Play around with the simulation and see if you can discover your own interesting patterns!
+Play around with the simulation and you may discover your own interesting patterns!

 ## Notes
 The game environment is supposed to be infinite, but this implementation uses a toroidal array to simulate infinity.
 This means that the top and bottom edges of the grid are stitched together, as well as the left and right edges.
 This is a good but not perfect representation of an infinite grid, as certain patterns can "wrap around" and influence other patterns that they otherwise would never touch.